near/docs/docs/2.develop/contracts/anatomy.md

 ## Classes and NEAR Bindgen

-You might have notice in the examples that the classes are decorated with `nearbindgen`:
+You might have notice in the examples that the classes are decorated with `nearbindgen` (and `serde` in Rust):

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">